Ijen | Hiking to the Volcano Crater & the Blue Fire

 Although we still think it is doable without a guide if you are unsure, taking a guide will be a good option.
 In this case it is best to find a guide before you start the hike to Ijen.
 The guide will help you through any difficult parts of the trek and if he speaks English (which most guides do) he will provide interesting information about Ijen.

 We started the hike as soon as the gate opened and after reaching the peak we had some help identifying the entrance down into the crater.
 Once down at the mine we were only a couple of people there.
-On our way up (we did not stay for a long time as the fumes were very strong and our eyes were burning) streams of people were coming down the rocky terrain and to the blue fire.
+But we did not stay for a long time as the fumes were very strong and our eyes were burning.
+On our way up streams of people were coming down the rocky terrain and to the blue fire.

 Getting to Ijen from Banyuwangi at night by Bike